crandylb/hexdmp/README.txt

 output format resembles that of the debug utility in DOS.

 Use
-     hexdmp filename [start [end]]
+     hexdmp filename [start [runlength]]

 The first argument is the name of the file to be examined.
-The next two arguments are the optional start and ending byte addresses in the file.
-Addresses can be either decimal or hexadecimal in the notation used for hex data in C, for example 0x123abc.
+The next two arguments are the optional start address and run length.
+The options can be either decimal or hexadecimal in the notation used for hex data in C, for example 0x123abc.

 Example
 opus:/home/randyl/hexdmp> hexdmp README.txt 0 64